See the following sections:

 Click the Filter icon to apply a filter, then click in the filtering screen.
 The Filter icon changes to orange:

 ActionGrid℠ displays a Basic Filter or Smart Filter screen, depending on the data type of the field.
-When you click the Filter icon on a numeric field, a Basic Filter screen appears; for example:
+When you click the Filter icon on a numeric field, a Basic Filter screen appears.

 To clear a filter once it has been applied, click theicon and click in the filtering screen.